Skip to main content

 Time to first contactSpeed of follow-up

-Lead source attributionWhich channels drive best leads
+Lead source attributionWhich channels drive the best leads

 The Future of B2B Lead Generation: AI + Intent Signals

-The next evolution in B2B lead generation isn’t another outreach channel — it’s smarter prioritization.
+The next evolution in B2B lead generation isn’t another outreach channel.
+It’s smarter prioritization.
 AI is making it possible to:

 • Score leads automatically based on hundreds of behavioral and firmographic signals